sovannara-hak/sovannara-hak.github.com/index.md

 #### February 2012 - 2015: Engineer Post Doc at ISIR (Institut des Systèmes Intelligents et de Robotique), Paris - FRANCE

- - XDE and Kuka LWR4 Technical support
+ - XDE and Kuka LWR4 Technical support and internal wiki management
  - Development and implementation in C++/Python of tools and dynamic simulations using XDE
- - Development and integration in C++ for the Kuka LWR4 platform using ROS, Orocos with Xenomai
+ - Development, implementation and integration in C++ for the Kuka LWR4 platform using ROS, Orocos with Xenomai
  - Teaching Operating System for 4th year student at Polytech Paris-UPMC

 #### November 2008 - 2011: PhD thesis at LAAS (Laboratoire d'Analyse et d'Architecture des Systèmes), Toulouse - FRANCE